-At Townsend, Tomaio & Newmark, our family law attorneys have extensive experience helping clients to draft fair and accurate marital agreements, contest marital agreements when they were improperly created, and uphold the validity of marital agreements when they’re validity comes into question in towns across Bergen County, including Ridgewood, Paramus, Teaneck, Hackensack, and Fort Lee.
+At Townsend, Tomaio & Newmark, our family law attorneys have extensive experience helping clients to draft fair and accurate marital agreements, contest marital agreements when they were improperly created, and uphold marital agreements when their validity comes into question in towns across Bergen County, including Ridgewood, Paramus, Teaneck, Hackensack, and Fort Lee.

 Call our office to discuss your unique needs and concerns when it comes to any kind of marital agreement and the various issues they can raise in a free and confidential consultation with our attorney team today.

 Prenuptial Agreement Attorneys Ridgewood, NJ

 Perhaps the most common type of marital agreement, prenuptial agreements are signed between partners who are soon-to-be-married.
 Prenuptial agreements are generally created to protect whatever individually-owned assets either of the parties wishes to protect from equitable distribution in the event of a divorce.
 Prenuptial agreements may also lay the groundwork for how equitable distribution would be handled should the couple divorce.
 This only greatly reduces the time and stress of a potential divorce, but it also allows each party to feel more secure entering into the complex legal and financial relationship that marriage is.